Mycobacterium chimaera and cardiac surgery information for patients

 It has recently been determined that there is a risk to cardiac surgery patients from potential contamination of one type of heater-cooler device (manufactured in Germany by LivaNova [formerly Sorin]) used to control the temperature of the patient’s blood during certain cardiac procedures.

 The organism concerned is a bacterium called Mycobacterium chimaera, and is a member of the non-tuberculous mycobacteria (NTM) group.
 These organisms can be found widely in the environment in soil and water, and rarely cause infection.
-However, there have been a small number of infections identified in cardiac surgery patients overseas, and one confirmed patient in Australia.
+However, there have been a small number of infections identified in cardiac surgery patients overseas, and nine confirmed cases in Australia.

 Therapeutic Goods Authority latest advice: